 Buy or make your own birdbath using a shallow ceramic bowl that can be decorated and placed near shrubs and trees to provide cover from predators.
 The birdbath should not be more than three inches deep to allow birds to wade comfortably.
 The interior should be textured to allow the birds to maintain a foothold while bathing.
 Maintain your birdbath by changing the water often and periodically cleaning the surface to prevent bacteria from growing and mosquitos from breeding.

 In Canada more than 25 million birds are killed by collisions with windows every year.
 In daylight, birds are attracted to the reflections of trees in the glass or the indoor plants inside the home.
 In the spring, birds become territorial and can attack their own reflection – believing it to be another bird invading their territory.
-Applying decals to your windows can help save a life.
+A few simple solutions for your windows can help save a life.

 Migratory birds navigate their journey using the light of the stars and moon.
 They can become attracted to artificial lights inside a home and collide with the window at night.
 This can be prevented by either turning off the lights inside the house at night or closing the blinds or curtains.